nopnop2002/esp-idf-benchmark/README.md

 ```
 # How to set O2 compile option
 The default compile option for esp-idf is Os.
-Compile options can be changed in the Cmakefile.
+Compile options can be changed in the CMakeLists.txt.
 Changing the compile option to [O2] enables [zero-overhead loop].
 zero-overhead loop can execute a loop with a predetermined number of executions without branching overhead.